aws/aws-cdk/packages/@aws-cdk/core/README.md

 Alternatively, you can set this context key-value pair using the `cdk.json` or `cdk.context.json` files in your project directory (see [Runtime context](https://docs.aws.amazon.com/cdk/v2/guide/context.html)).

+If you choose the JSON format, the CDK will print the policy validation report to a file called `policy-validation-report.json` in the cloud assembly directory.
+For the default, human-readable format, the report will be printed to the standard output.

 ### For plugin authors